connorrothschild/v4/src/routes/post/svelte-scrollytelling.md

 Thanks to line 6, **`currentStep` will be bound to the current step index**.
 (Russell's `Scrolly` component is handling this—you don't have to worry about it.)
 In other words, as you scroll down and the first step comes into focus, `currentStep` will be set to 0.

 Then, on line 8, we set an `active` class to the step content if `currentStep` is equal to the step index.
-Practically, this means that we can make sure that the step in focus is visually distinct from others.
+Practically, this means that we can make sure that the step in focus is visually distinct from others (e.g., by changing its background or text color).

 To showcase exactly how this works, let's add some minor styling to our `.step` and `.step-content` elements: